bdaza3/cs426_Daza_Brian_Asgnm1/README.md

 Video clip: https://drive.google.com/file/d/1ws2eI-66H-khgA3k3OXLH7mKXkvA-dQt/view?usp=sharing
 Credit to PoèMe - City Voxel Pack, SpaceZeta - Street Lamps 2, Phoenix3DStudio - Outdoor Wall Textures.
 All from Unity Asset Store
 Credit to artists, photographers, and channels for videos and pngs used in the game.
+Commented on Piazza for Stephen Harayo and Hector Salto.